The National Curriculum: Computing

 Computing at Petersfield Infant School

 Our school is very well resourced with both hardware and software.
-Every class has a PC and an Interactive Whiteboard a set of Bee-Bots or Blue-Bots (programmable toys), Cameras and Tuff Cams (hand held camcorders), Talking tins (Child friendly Dictaphones).
+Every class has a PC and an Interactive Whiteboard a set of Bee-Bots or Blue-Bots (programmable toys), Key Stage One classes have a ‘bank’ of 10 iPads in each class and there are 20 iPads in Year R, Talking tins (Child friendly Dictaphones).
 Each year group has access to Easi-scopes (Microscopes that can connect to the computer), remote control cars and Easi-Ears (Wireless headphones).
-Each year group also has a large set of iPads.
-The ICT Suite has 15 PCs and a touchscreen Whiteboard, which classes are timetabled to use twice a week.
+The ICT Suite has 15 PCs and a touchscreen Whiteboard, which classes are timetabled to use across the week.

-Our school is supported by two visits from our Drift ICT Technicians a week.
+Our school is supported by weekly visits from our Drift ICT Technicians.

 We had fun on Silver Surfers’ Day!

-Every year we host a Silver Surfers event at our school, where we invite Grandparents into school to work with their children on the PCs, iPads or tablets.
+Every year we host a Silver Surfers event at our school, where we invite Grandparents into school to work with their children on the PCs or iPads.
 Once again we were delighted to see so many Grandparents in school having a fantastic time working with their Grandchildren.